KungBoman/News-ETL-Pipeline/docs/ci-cd.md

      ↓
    Tests
      ↓
-   Docker → GHCR
+ Docker build
      ↓
+   GHCR
+     ↓
 GitHub Release
 ```

-This separation keeps the CI workflow focused on code quality while the release workflow handles versioned delivery.
+This separation keeps continuous integration, scheduled data processing, and release delivery independent from each other.